 Any story is a good story that deserves to be told, especially when the person has progressed or achieved an objective.
-For example, the story of a woman who learnt how to do her resume and has now found a new job, a woman who feels more confident now to go out alone because she knows how to use translation tools and Google Maps or a woman who feels more connected with her family overseas because she learnt how to video call them.
+For example, the story of a woman who learnt how to do her resume and has now found a new job, a older person who feels more confident now to go out alone because he knows how to use Google Maps or a person with disability who feels more connected with her family overseas because learnt how to video call them.